 - Functional medicine practitioners may often recommend that you keep a Primary Care Physician (PCP) relationship for addressing other health needs, but they will be a fantastic complement to that doctor.
 Keeping your PCP within your health plan’s network can also help you order lab tests that may be covered through insurance but would otherwise cost more through an out-of-network provider.

 - Some participate with health insurance plans but some don’t, which means you will often have to do more than pay a $20 copay.
+Obviously, every health insurance plan is different – some of you may have a family plan, others may be in self funded health plans, the list goes on – so you will have to research what your policy covers and if your health provider participates or not.
 In other words, these practitioners are often “out of network.”
 I’ve found it to be cheaper to partner with them long-term, since I actually got answers and got better and, as a result, was able to stop seeing 5 other specialists who were very well-meaning but just helped me suppress symptoms.
 Call their office and ask if they participate with your insurance.

 - Ask what packages they offer.
 They may offer a certain number of sessions for a set fee, which often means not having to deal with insurance and have predictable payments.
 That can provide relief in and of itself.